 Topical azelaic acid is an alternative to topical antibiotics to treat mild-to-moderate spots.
 However, some people find that it can cause side-effects such as burning, stinging, itching, scaling and dry skin.

-Ivermectin cream is used occasionally for people with rosacea.
+Ivermectin cream is a newer treatment for people with rosacea.
 It works by killing the mite Demodex folliculorum and also works to reduce some of the inflammation in your skin.

 Treatment for rosacea eye problems